manngo/document-pager/README.md

 - Turn off the Highlight Syntax button
 - Click on the Raw button near the content.

+###	MarkDown Documents

+You can also page through MarkDown documents.
+Here the `##` heading is used for paging.

+If you include images, you can either use absolute references to them or you can include images relative to the document itself.

 ##	Credits

 Syntax Highlighting is made available through [Prism](https://prismjs.com/) by [Lea Verou](https://lea.verou.me/).

-The Markdown Parser is [Simple Markdown](https://github.com/Khan/simple-markdown).
+The Markdown Parser is [Marked](https://marked.js.org/).

 E & OE.
 Share & Enjoy